Divorce after 5 years separation

 This sounds easy, right?
 Well yes it is, if:-

 - They acknowledge the proceedings in writing, by responding to the acknowledgement of service sent to them by the courts.

-The divorce centre will then post a copy of the 5 year divorce petition to your spouse with a form called an acknowledgment of service.
+The divorce centre will then post a copy of the 5-year divorce petition to your spouse with a form called an acknowledgement of service.

 Your spouse needs to return this form to the court to acknowledge they have been served by post with the divorce petition.